 We both agreed that “winning the day” was a very cheesy line, but for whatever reason, it worked for me.
-I got through Day 1, Day 2, and Day 3 of my goals… And all of the sudden, I started to believe that I could really do it too.
+I got through Day 1, Day 2, and Day 3 of my goals… And all of a sudden, I started to believe that I could really do it too.
 And let me tell you, that is a huge deal for a dweller.
 Days 4-6 flew by, and I was feeling unstoppable.
 And then, Day 7 came along.

 Caution: beware of discouragement!

 I woke up with a bone to pick—with myself.
 Good grief, I’ve got issues.
 But it’s true, I just felt unenthused with myself.
 I felt like I should be further along than I was for working so hard for so long (a whole 6 days!).
 Yes, I am currently aware of how ridiculous that sounds.
 But that’s where I was, discouraged.
 And, oh boy, discouragement is not good for us—well—you know who we are…